gjoseph92/comp20-gjoseph/frogger/README.md

 ## Frogger

-A homage to Frogger in HTML5's canvas.
+An homage to Frogger in HTML5's canvas.
 * * *
 - All required aspects have been implemented correctly:
 	1. The game loads completey without requiring a refresh.